-In 2016, Grant PUD continued to expand the development of an Information and Education (I&E) Program in 2016 through additions to the website content and the Visitor Center.
+Grant PUD is continuing its Information and Education (I&E) Program in 2018 through maintenance of its website content and Grant PUD Visitor's Center.
 Grant PUD strives to help educate the public about responsible recreation practices and the potential adverse effects of irresponsible dispersed recreation on sensitive habitats.
-On October 5 and 6, 2016 a poster titled Preserve Sensitive Habitat - Recreate Responsibly was presented at Grant PUD's annual Archaeology Days and was accompanied by staff to help promote responsible practices.
-Grant PUD printed and dispersed 500 educational calendars at a number of locations throughout Grant County.
-Each calendar illustrated key wildlife and habitat found throughout the Project and provided an educational summary.
-In addition to the I&E Program efforts, Grant PUD had nearly 5,300 visitors come through the Visitor Center located in the Wanapum Hydro Operation Building (HOB).
-Visitors are treated to a number of interactive wildlife and wildlife habitat related displays aimed at educating the public on the importance of maintaining a healthy ecosystem throughout the Project.
-Finally, in 2016 Grant PUD continued to review and select appropriate I&E Program media to be used, such as signs and kiosks (roadside and at key sites), brochures, pamphlets, audio tours, nature trails, newsletters, etc., as well as prioritizing sites where the media will be located, and review services to be provided, such as interpretive talks, field trips, reservoir clean-up events and inschool education lectures.
+On October 29 through the 31, 2018, a poster titled Preserve Sensitive Habitat - Recreate Responsibly was presented at Grant PUD's annual Archaeology Days and was accompanied by staff to help promote responsible practices.
+In addition to the I&E Program efforts, over 3,000 people visited Grant PUD's Visitor Center located in the Wanapum Hydro Operation Building (HOB), where visitors can view a number of interactive wildlife and wildlife habitat related displays aimed at educating the public on the importance of maintaining a healthy ecosystem throughout the Project.
+Finally, in 2018 Grant PUD continued to review and select appropriate I&E Program media to be used, such as signs and kiosks (roadside and at key sites), brochures, pamphlets, audio tours, nature trails, newsletters, etc., as well as prioritizing sites where the media will be located, and review services to be provided, such as interpretive talks, and field trips.